okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idps/index.md

 **Property details**

-* Defining a [regular expression pattern](https://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap09.html) to filter untrusted IdP usernames for security purposes is **highly recommended**, especially if you have multiple IdPs connected to your organization.
-The filter prevents an IdP from issuing an assertion for any User including partners or directory Users in your Okta organization.
+* Defining a [regular expression pattern](https://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap09.html) to filter untrusted IdP usernames for security purposes is **highly recommended**, especially if multiple IdPs are connected to your org.
+The filter prevents an IdP from issuing an assertion for any User including partners or directory Users in your Okta org.

 For example, the filter pattern `(\S+@example\.com)` allows only Users that have an `@example.com` username suffix and rejects assertions that have any other suffix such as `@corp.example.com` or `@partner.com`.